A sixty percentage Yes vote is achievable - with the right economic approach.

 There is significant majority support for a wellbeing approach across supporters of all parties and that includes Conservative voters, who are the least likely political demographic to support independence.
 67% of Conservative voters agreeing with this key wellbeing statement (one of 17 wellbeing value statements in the survey) is a supermajority with 21% undecided and only 12% of Conservative voters disagreeing.

-There is a pro-independence majority of 15 at Holyrood, which means there will be a second independence referendum before the end of 2023.
 The Scottish Government cannot enter into a new campaign without a new economic approach, one that is based both on the values of the nation and the post-covid economic reality.